kumahq/kuma/docs/proposals/tracing.md

 type: Mesh
 name: default
 tracing:
+  backends:
+    - name: my-ot
       sampling: 10.0 # percentages 0-100
-  backend:
       openTracing:
         libraryPath: /usr/local/lib/libinstana_sensor.so
         config: {} # config can be anything as it is specific to the dynamic library
 ```

 It assumes that every Dataplane in a Mesh will have this library in a given path.